sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 This document describes the exact changes needed to update a [Docker Compose Sourcegraph instance](../install/docker-compose.md).
 Each section comprehensively describes the steps needed to upgrade, and any manual migration steps you must perform.
+**Always refer to this page before upgrading Sourcegraph**, as it comprehensively describes the steps needed to upgrade, and any manual migration steps you must perform.

+Also refer to the [upgrade guide](../install/docker-compose/operations.md#upgrade).

 A new version of Sourcegraph is released every month (with patch releases in between, released as needed).
 Check the [Sourcegraph blog](https://about.sourcegraph.com/blog) or the site admin updates page to learn about updates.
 We actively maintain the two most recent monthly releases of Sourcegraph.